vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 If you prefer to use a web interface you can follow along at [https://vendia.net/docs/share/quickstart/web](https://vendia.net/docs/share/quickstart/web)

-Prefer a terminal? - we have you covered - Check out the [CLI quick start](https://vendia.net/docs/share/quickstart/cli)
+Prefer a terminal?
+We have you covered - check out the [CLI quick start](https://vendia.net/docs/share/quickstart/cli)

 # Diving Deeper
 Once you are comfortable with the Vendia Share service and are ready to dive deeper, we encourage you to explore our more advanced quick starts.